ChinmayTelkar/NavBars/README.md

-# Here HTML code of 3 navigation bars styles are there.
+# Here you can find HTML codes of 3 navigation bar styles.